Frequently asked questions

 How do we define tech?

 Tech is an innovation using software or hardware.
 The backbone of your business needs to be using code, design, and user capability on a mobile phone, computer, or another device.
+We accept applications from folks who are using pre-made templates, APIs, and/or web apps that you customize to meet your tech needs.
 We do not support non-tech ventures at this time.

 A tech hub is a co-working space at the heart of a tech community.
 We partner with seven of these innovative spaces for the Residency Program.